-This oddball existentialist drama pits a lone travelling salesman against a mysteriously menacing death-dealing tractor-trailer rig.
+This oddball existentialist drama pits a lone travelling salesman against a mysteriously menacing death-dealing tractor-trailer rig in the Californian desert.

-Shot on a budget in 13 days, there’s barely any dialogue – it’s all palm-moistening, tyre-squealing action – but once you’ve seen it, you’ll never forget it.
+The story itself is so basic, so primitive – man fleeing a terrible menace – and there’s barely any dialogue – it’s all palm-moistening, tyre-squealing action – but once you’ve seen it, you’ll never forget it.

-Talented young 20-something director Steven Spielberg attracted a lot of attention for his flashy, highly edited style of direction in a film which he originally made as a TV movie for ABC.
+Talented 23-year-old director Steven Spielberg attracted a lot of attention for his flashy, highly edited style of direction in a film – shot on a shoestring budget with two cameras in 13 days on location in a desolate section of Soledad Canyon in the bleak desert area en route to Palmdale – which he originally made as a TV movie for ABC.

-Remarkable notices (and admiring critics) resulted in the film being released on the cinema circuit – with additional scenes filmed – and launched the young director’s career in movies.
+Remarkable notices (and admiring critics) resulted in the film being released on the cinema circuit – with 16 minutes of additional scenes filmed – and launched the young director’s career in movies.

-The truck itself prefigures Spielberg’s shark in Jaws (1975) as a marauding screen monster with a personality of its own.
+The truck itself prefigures Spielberg’s shark in Jaws (1975) as a marauding screen monster with its own personality.

 Man in cafe